supawan555/team-member-list-se-hackathon-2024/README.md

-# team-member-list-se-hackathon-2024
+# Team Member List for SE Hackathon 2024

-you must include the list of members in your team.
+Please include the list of members in your team, following the format below.

-For example:

-- 6100000011 Ewan - Dev1 in exercise 1, Dev3 in exercise 2
-- 6100000012 Paramvir - Dev3 in exercise 1, Dev2 in exercise 2
-- 6100000013 Nacha - Dev2 in exercise 1, Dev1 in exercise 1

-Now your turn
+### Example:

+- **6100000011** Ewan
+- **6100000012** Paramvir
+- **6100000013** Nacha

+---

+Now it's your turn!
+Please provide the details of your team members following the same format.

+---

 -